"It is a strength and sign of resilience to acknowledge anything that may be interfering with our happiness."

 About the Author

-He is the author of multiple books including:
+Dr. Pearlman is the author of several books, including:

-Dr. Pearlman is co-founder of the nonprofit Distinguished School of Mental Health & Wellness (DSMHW), and was named a 2024 Top 30 Global Guru for leadership in mental health education and training.
+He was named a 2026 Top 30 Global Guru for leadership in mental health education and training.

 • parenting tips for emotional health